An impressive five bedroom Georgian house set in lush gardens and grounds on the edge of the vibrant market town of

 Sitting room with two double sofas, Smart TV and wood burning stove.

-Kitchen with Brittania range cooker with five burner hob and double oven, slimline dishwasher, large fridge with a separate freezer compartment above.
-Roberts radio.
+Kitchen with Brittania range cooker with five burner hob and double oven, slimline dishwasher, large fridge/freezer (with pull-out freezer drawers), Roberts radio.
 Informal dining space with bench seating and chairs for up to 12 guests.
 There is a full size dishwasher, washing machine and separate dryer in the utility room to the rear of the formal dining room.

 Formal dining room with large dining table and seating for 10 guests.
 Open fire.
 Sonos sound system.

 Small utility / boot room sits to the rear of the dining room with Belfast sink, WC, full-size dishwasher, washing machine and separate dryer.

 Bedroom one - front facing master bedroom with super king bed, side tables, chest of drawers, decorative fireplace.
 Five steps lead up to a separate dressing room with plenty of wardrobe space.
 This is also an ideal space to place a travel cot for families with young children.